BUILDING THE NEXT-GEN MATERIALS INDUSTRY

 Nick Beighton, CEO, ASOS

 We conduct global quantitative and qualitative research to better understand consumer perception of materials, both non-animal and animal-based, in order to better market next-gen materials.
-We help innovators and brands communicate better with consumers about sustainable innovations in the materials industry.
+We help innovators and brands effectively communicate with consumers about sustainable innovations in the materials industry.

 Globally, people are becoming more aware of the impacts their everyday choices can have on the environment.
 We've seen that small, thoughtful decisions and initiatives can have big impacts and the move toward animal-free fashion around the world is one example of this.